Kriechi/backup_morpher/README.md

 Backup Morpher can take either Borg or restic repositories as source, and morph them into Borg or restic destination repositories, see different modes below.

-An interesting use case is to use this convertes similar to a `git-filter-branch` to manipulate the Borg archives while copying them into restic snapshots.
+An interesting use case is to use the Backup Morpher similar to a `git-filter-branch` to manipulate the backups while copying them into a new
+repository:

 * Accidentally backed-up your photo library or a big Linux ISO file from your Downloads folder?
 Simply exclude files larger than X bytes during the